Jump to:

 Patho-anatomy/physiology

-Dilutional hyponatremia results from total body water expansion relative to total body exchangeable sodium.1 Osmotic gradients result in water shifting into the intracellular compartment leading to cellular edema.
-Symptoms result from pathologic central nervous system (CNS) tissue expansion and become life threatening with elevated intracranial pressures.
+As previously mentioned, EAH results from dilutional hyponatremia, the expansion of TBW relative to total body exchangeable solutes (sodium and potassium).
+The subsequent osmotic gradients result in water shifting into the intracellular compartment, leading to cellular edema.
+Symptoms result from pathologic central nervous system (CNS) tissue expansion and can become life-threatening with the elevation of intracranial pressures.1

-The excretory rate of the kidneys is between 800-1000 milliliters/hour (mL/h) in the normal resting adult and the athlete loses about 500 ml/h during exercise.
-Thus, fluid consumption at a rate of 1.5 liters/hour (L/h) theoretically should prevent overhydration.2
+The excretory rate of the kidneys is between 800-1000 milliliters/hour (mL/h) in the normal resting adult, Depending on exercise intensity and ambient conditions, the athlete loses about 500 ml/h during exercise.
+Thus, fluid consumption at or below a rate of 1.5 liters/hour (L/h) theoretically should prevent overhydration.3 However, most of this data was generalized from male athletes in a limited range of conditions.

-Osmoreceptors within the circumventricular organ of the brain lack a blood-brain barrier and are in communication with blood and baroreceptors (carotid and aortic arch), thus act as physiological sensors to regulate plasma osmolality and volume by coordinating thirst and AVP secretion.1
+Osmoreceptors, which lack a blood-brain barrier and are in communication with the brain parenchyma, blood, and cerebrospinal fluid, and baroreceptors found in the carotid sinus, aortic arch, and great veins, act as physiological sensors to regulate plasma osmolality and volume by coordinating thirst and AVP secretion.1

-AVP is synthesized in the hypothalamus, stored in the posterior pituitary gland, and acts at the V2 receptor in the collecting ducts of the kidney to open aquaporin channels thus reabsorbing water.
+AVP is synthesized in the hypothalamus, stored in the posterior pituitary gland, and acts at the V2 receptor in the collecting ducts of the kidney to open aquaporin channels causing water resorption.
 Under normal circumstances, AVP is suppressed in the presence of hypoosmolality.
 In some athletes, AVP is not appropriately suppressed (as typified by the finding of inappropriately elevated urine osmolality).
-This release of AVP leads to water retention in the distal tubule of the kidney and impaired water excretion.
-Coupled with excessive water intake, inappropriate water retention will lead to hyponatremia.14
+This release of AVP leads to water retention in the distal tubule of the kidney and impaired water excretion, and when coupled with excessive water intake, leads to hyponatremia.5

-Non-osmotic AVP secretion or Syndrome of Inappropriate Antidiuretic Hormone (SIADH) may occur during exercise due to stimuli including elevated body temperature, volume contraction, hypoglycemia, interleukin-6 (IL-6) release, and nausea or vomiting, and medication use (such as NSAIDs and selective serotonin reuptake inhibitors (SSRIs)).1,2,14
+Non-osmotic AVP secretion or Syndrome of Inappropriate Antidiuretic Hormone (SIADH) may occur during exercise due to stimulation from elevated body temperature, volume contraction, hypoglycemia, interleukin-6 (IL-6) release, vomiting, and medication use (such as NSAIDs and selective serotonin reuptake inhibitors (SSRIs)).1,3,5

-Osmotic inactivation and/or impaired mobilization of osmotically inactive sodium stores has also been theorized to play a role in the development of hyponatremia during endurance events.3 It has been hypothesized that athletes who develop EAH either cannot activate the exchangeable pool of sodium in response to sodium losses or alternatively sodium may move into non-osmotically active forms.
-The mechanisms that control the exchange of sodium between these compartments remain unknown.3,14
+Osmotic inactivation and/or impaired mobilization of osmotically inactive sodium stores has also been theorized to play a role in the development of hyponatremia during endurance events.2 It has been hypothesized that athletes who develop EAH either cannot activate the exchangeable pool of sodium in response to sodium losses or alternatively, sodium may move into non-osmotically active forms.
+The mechanisms that control the exchange of sodium between these compartments remain unknown.2,5

-In addition, glycogen metabolism may be an important component in the cause of hyponatremia that occurs without weight gain because each kilogram of glycogen can contain upwards of 3 kg of associated metabolic water.
-15 As glycogen is metabolized, water is released and if not excreted could lead to depression of the serum sodium.
+In addition, glycogen metabolism may be an important contributor to hyponatremia that occurs in the absence of weight gain.
+One kilogram of glycogen can contain upwards of 3 kg of associated water andas glycogen is metabolized, water is released.
+This contribution to TBW is relatively small, but could lead to depression of the serum sodium.6

-Moreover, absorption of water retained in the gastrointestinal system at the end of a race or exercise has been suggested to cause acute drop in serum sodium concentration.
-This may explain a “transient lucid period” followed by an acute presentation of EAHE about 30 minutes after stopping physical activity.16
+Moreover, there is suggestion that drops in serum sodium could be attributed to the absorption of water retained in the gastrointestinal system at the end of a race or exercise, into circulation.
+This may explain a “transient lucid period” followed by an acute presentation of Exercise associated hyponatremic encephalopathy (EAHE) about 30 minutes after stopping physical activity.7

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)